jameshughes89/cs4XX-EvolutionaryComputation/site/topics/particle-swarm-optimization/pso.rst

     A flock of birds.
 Each bird is making decisions independently that are informed by other birds around them.
 As a result, it appears as if the flock is moving in some well coordinated way.

+* PSO is particularly well designed for real/floating point number optimization
+* It is relatively simple to implement compared to other forms of evolutionary computation

+    * It has relatively few hyperparameters to tune too

+* Further, it is simple to extend and enhance